 Sanders qualified for the US Olympic teams in 1968 and 1972 and won silver medals in each.
 In between those Olympics, Sanders became the first American to win a wrestling title at the world championships, taking the 52kg title in 1969.
 This feat was just hours before another American, Fred Fozzard, won the US’s second world championship medal; this one at 82kg weight category.

 Fred Fozzard, OSU, world champion, photo by Larry Slater

 Over the course of his wrestling career Sanders won five US freestyle titles and six international medals.

 Following the 1972 Olympic games in Munich, Germany, Sanders was killed in an auto accident in Yugoslavia.

 Sanders was inducted into the Oregon Sports Hall of Fame in 1983, and into the Portland State Athletic Hall of Fame as part of its inaugural class of 1997 – along with the 1967 national championship team.
 Sanders is a distinguished member of the National Wrestling Hall of Fame, class of 1987.

 Wait.
 What Weight?

 In 1969, when Sanders was having a tough time making 114.5 lbs.
-Larry Kristoff, the Olympic wrestler at 236 lbs (107kg) locked Sanders in the sauna, using a screwdriver to jam the door shut.
-Kristoff forgot about Sanders and went to a movie.
-Kristoff finally remembered and Sanders was not amused.
-Sanders had enough energy to chase after Kristoff with the screwdriver, but not enough to catch him.
+Larry Kristoff, the Olympic wrestler at 236 lbs (107kg), locked Sanders in the sauna, using a screwdriver to jam the door shut.
+Kristoff forgot about Sanders and went to the movies.
+Coming out of the theatre Kristoff finally remembered that Sanders was still in the sauna and he went to rescue him.
+Sanders was not amused; he had enough energy to chase after Kristoff with the screwdriver, but not enough to catch him.

 236 Pounder, Larry Kristoff